External Payment Types

 room = roomNum.Number.ToString();

-// If card is swiped, result is CardInputDialogResult
+// If a card was swiped, the result is of type CardInputDialogResult

 var card = input as CardInputDialogResult;